Vanish-Coder/More-Shortcuts/README.md

 ### Do I need to set up the shortcuts?

+Yes.
 Chrome reserves some shortcuts at the OS level, so extensions can't claim it automatically.
 Also, you have to set all shortcuts manually as of now.

 ## Installation
 1. Clone or download this repo.